INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/5 - Proof of Stake.md

 ## **Pros and Cons of Proof of Stake**

 ### **Pros**
-- PoS significantly reduces energy consumption, making it more environmentally friendly and cost-effective.
+- Significantly reduces energy consumption, making it more environmentally friendly and cost-effective.
 - Higher transaction throughput and lower latency enhance Ethereum's usability for DApps and DeFi.
 - Validators are incentivized to act honestly through their stake, which can be forfeited (slashed) in cases of malicious behavior.

 ### **Cons**
-- *Large stakeholders may gain disproportionate influence, leading to potential centralization.
+- Large stakeholders may gain disproportionate influence, leading to potential centralization.
 - The minimum stake of 32 ETH creates a high barrier to entry for smaller participants.
-- *Validators face financial risks for downtime, double-signing blocks, or other malicious activities.
+- Validators face financial risks for downtime, double-signing blocks, or other malicious activities.

 ---

 ## **Key Concepts in Ethereum’s PoS**

 ### **Staking Requirement**
 - Validators must commit a minimum stake of 32 ETH to participate in block validation.
-This ensures that validators have a vested interest in maintaining the network's security and integrity.
+- This ensures that validators have a vested interest in maintaining the network's security and integrity.

 ### **Validator Rewards**
 - Validators earn rewards in ETH for proposing and validating blocks.